Private beta

 Enterprise From $45K/yr

-The plan for companies.
-All commercial and corporate use requires Enterprise — using a personal plan at work violates the terms of use.
+Win the argument with data: the trend line, the regression, the evidence your VP can read — not a vibe.
+All commercial and corporate use requires Enterprise; using a personal plan at work violates the terms of use.

 • $45K/yr — site license, onboarding, priority limits